robutler/qtcreator-material/README.md

 # qtcreator-material
-A personal port of equinusocio's Material theme color scheme to Qt Creator
+A personal color scheme for Qt Creator inspired by equinusocio's [Material theme](https://github.com/equinusocio/material-theme) for Sublime.
+Has syntax highlighting for both QML and C++.